Independent candidate catching up in Austria's presidential race

-VIENNA Independent candidate Alexander Van der Bellen is catching up against his far-right rival in a Gallup poll ahead of December's repeat election for the Austrian presidency.
+VIENNA (Reuters) - Independent candidate Alexander Van der Bellen is catching up against his far-right rival in a Gallup poll ahead of December's repeat election for the Austrian presidency.

 The anti-migrant Freedom Party's candidate Norbert Hofer has been seen in the lead since Austria's highest court annulled the result of a May run-off - which Hofer narrowly lost - due to irregularities in the counting of postal ballots.